 For the past several years there has been an increase in the use of a “collaborative” process when dealing with family law matters, and now there is an official Collaborative Law Process Act that governs this process.
-Florida is now the 14th state, along with the District of Columbia, to pass such a law.
-As this area of dispute resolution becomes more available, it may be helpful to provide a breakdown of exactly what the collaborative divorce process entails and what the benefits, and potential downfalls, of using this process may be.
+Florida was the 14th state, along with the District of Columbia, to pass such a law.
+As this area of alternative dispute resolution becomes available in more states, you should know exactly what the collaborative divorce process entails and what the pros – and potential cons – of using this process may be.

 Probably the most important aspect of the collaborative divorce process is having parties who can keep an open mind and are able to effectively communicate with the other party.
 This will mean coming into the process and being willing to accept the recommendations and proposals of the various professionals that will likely be assisting the parties with the divorce.
 If the parties are open to this process, then the chances of resolving your case through the collaborative process increase exponentially.